 A videographer is well versed in these techniques, even if they must partner with collaborators to execute them and achieve their desired effects.
 A videographer doesn’t need to know how to compose music, but they should know whether a given song will complement a moment in their video or ruin it.
 When collaborators get together to make a video, one way to keep everyone on the same page is to agree on what type of video you’re making.

-6 Types of Videography
+The 6 Different Types of Videography

 Like all art forms, today’s videographers stand on the shoulders of the artists who came before them.
 Over the decades, videographers have called upon certain styles and techniques to help tell their stories.
 Often, the videography styles and techniques they employ depend on the type of story they want to tell.
 In other words, video style is driven by genre.